Santideva/chladni-mobius/README.md

 A global time parameter (for animations)

 Three.js Integration
 A basic renderer module sets up a WebGLRenderer, Scene, and Camera.

-The grid cells are displayed as red points in a 3D scene for verification.
+Initially, grid cells are rendered as points (for testing), and later the grid will be rendered as a continuous mesh.

-We see an 8×8 grid sorted by Hilbert order, confirming the flyweight and ordering logic.
+The grid (an 8×8 grid sorted by Hilbert order) confirms the flyweight and ordering logic.

+Custom Shader Material
+A custom ShaderMaterial is built using GLSL shaders:

+Vertex Shader: Applies grid transformations (Chladni, Möbius, noise) to the vertices.

+Fragment Shader: Handles coloring and texture mapping.

+The ShaderMaterial is designed as a reusable component to be applied to any geometry (e.g., a plane) for dynamic visual effects.

+For now, transformation parameters are set so that without audio input, the canvas remains essentially flat, displaying a projected image or video unaltered.

 Next Steps
+Mesh Integration & Texture Projection:

+Convert the grid from discrete points to a continuous mesh (using a plane geometry with sufficient subdivisions).

+Project an image or video onto the mesh, so that vertex deformations cause the texture to undulate.

+Transformations:

-Transformations: Implement Chladni vibrational modes and Möbius transformations (either in a CPU-based loop or via shaders).
+Implement and refine Chladni vibrational modes and Möbius transformations either in a CPU-based loop or via custom vertex shaders.

+Audio Modulation:

-Audio Modulation: Integrate pre-recorded audio (or real-time analysis) to modulate transformation parameters.
+Integrate pre-recorded audio (or real-time analysis) to drive transformation parameters, so that the grid deforms in response to sound.

+Consider using Particle Swarm Optimization (PSO) to optimize transformation parameters for visually pleasing effects.

+UI Controls:

-UI Controls: Add dat.GUI or similar to tweak parameters like grid size, Chladni amplitude, or Möbius factors.
+Optionally add a UI (e.g., via dat.GUI) to tweak parameters like grid size, transformation intensities, and color settings.

-Performance & Optimization: Address any performance bottlenecks, especially when scaling up grid size or adding complex transformations.
+Performance & Optimization:

+Address any performance bottlenecks as the grid size increases or as more complex transformations are added.

 File Structure
-perl
+graphql
 Copy
 Edit
 chladni-mobius/